Billmate/QvicklyDocumentation/README.md

 This is an internal project for Qvickly containing a collection of documentation for all products.

 ## About this documentation
-The documentation is built using [Writerside](https://www.jetbrains.com/writerside/) and is written mainly in markdown.
+The documentation is built using [Writerside](https://www.jetbrains.com/writerside/), from JetBrains, and is written mainly in markdown.
 The documentation is built and hosted on GitHub Pages.

 ## Example code
 All example code used in this documentation can be found in the public repository [Billmate/QvicklyAPISamples](https://github.com/Billmate/QvicklyAPISamples/tree/main)